 Not chanties.
 Chanterelles lose almost everything that makes them special once they’ve been dried out.
 The only thing I’ve ever successfully done with dried chanterelles was infuse them with vodka.
 Weird, but good.

-Little did I know that pickled mushrooms are a classic appetizer in Eastern Europe, and they make their way to the antipasti plates of Italy as well (Here is my Italian method of preserving mushrooms).
+Little did I know that pickled mushrooms are a classic appetizer in Eastern Europe.
+I use a Polish recipe for salted, fermented mushrooms mostly with saffron milk caps.
+But that works with chanterelles, too.
+You can find pickled mushrooms on the antipasti plates of Italy as well (Here is my Italian method of preserving mushrooms).

-Far from being limp and slimy, pickled mushrooms are firm and zingy — a great addition to a pickle plate.
+Far from being limp and slimy, pickled chanterelle mushrooms are firm and zingy — a great addition to a pickle plate, or alongside cured meats.

 - 1 to 1 1/2 pounds chanterelles or other mushrooms

 - 1/2 cup water

 - 2 tablespoons kosher salt

 - 2 bay leaves

 - 2 teaspoons dried thyme

 - Get your canning gear ready and a large pot of water hot.
 Clean your mushrooms of any dirt, mold or wet spots.
 Cut large ones in half and keep small chanterelles whole.